 Have you ever wondered what is behind the bad decisions we all make at times?
 Learn about cognitive biases-- mental tendencies we rely on for easier decision-making—and how they can lead to a lot of trouble instead.
 The TED talk also discusses mindset: whether we approach judgments with a strong desire for all the facts, or with a preference for a certain result or outcome.

-After the article and talk links there are explanations for some of the most important vocabulary they used, and a page to practice related vocabulary.
+After the links to the articles and talks, there are explanations for some of their most important vocabulary and a page to practice related vocabulary.

 The article makes brief suggestions for how to prevent each of these natural biases from hurting us.

 Here’s a great infographic illustrating 20 cognitive biases, the five above and fifteen others.

 TED also has a fascinating talk on “scout mindset” and “why you think you’re right even if you’re wrong.”
 It’s a twelve-minute exploration of confirmation bias, “motivated reasoning” (wanting one side to win enough that it biases your judgment), and a mindset that can help you keep looking for the truth.

 Vocabulary: Mental Processes & Cognitive Biases